Gerstep/News360-SDK/Android.md

 ```

 ## News360ImageView
-News360ImageView is used to display headline images properly.
+News360ImageView is used to display the headline images properly.
 All you need to do is to include it into your custom view and link it to the image field.
-SDK will fill it in with correct image.
+SDK will replace it with the correct image.

 NOTE: you can't set width and height as **wrap_content**.
 Instead you have to set specific size or set it as **match_parent**.

 SDK will load images depending on imageSize parameter.
 It accepts enum and has 4 possible values:

-1. NWSImageSizeSmall - for image size less than 200px
+1. **NWSImageSizeSmall** - for image size less than 200px
-2. NWSImageSizeMedium - for image size between 200px and 400px
+2. **NWSImageSizeMedium** - for image size between 200px and 400px
-3. NWSImageSizeLarge - for image size more than 400px
+3. **NWSImageSizeLarge** - for image size more than 400px
-4. NWSImageSizeOriginal - for original image
+4. **NWSImageSizeOriginal** - for original image

-Images will automatically scale depending on real view size ensuring correct displaying.
+Images will automatically scale depending on real view size to ensure correct displaying.

 ## Article
 **News360ContentActivity** is the basic article activity.
-As an example there's custom implementation News360SimpleActivity, which only include WebView displaying article.
+As an example, there's a custom implementation of News360SimpleActivity, which will only include WebView displaying article.

 You need to add this activity to the manifest file of your app: